zksecurity/mina-credentials/spec/spec.md

 - The `clientNonce` MUST never be reused.
 - The `serverNonce` MAY be zero in applications where storing the set of expended nonces indefinitely is not a concern.

-Usual applications of `serverNonce` is to seperate the nonce space into "epochs" to prevent storage of all nonces indefinitely: for instance, a timestamp may be used and validity requires the timestamp to be recent.
-Allowing the server to only store nonces for a limited time.
+Typical applications of `serverNonce` are to separate the nonce space into "epochs" to prevent storage of all nonces indefinitely: for instance, a timestamp may be used and validity requires the timestamp to be recent, allowing the server to only store nonces for a limited time.

 ## zkApp